Mjz86/c_colon/README.md

 indicates that a function is effectless and idempotent.

 - mostly_functional:
- a function f is mostly_functional if The    returned or outputed value ( via inout or out)  by a call to f depends exclusively on, The values of its direct function arguments,The values of any non-volatile global, static, or thread-local memory observed at the time of the call, The values of any memory locations pointed to by its arguments (provided those locations are not volatile). f performs no write operations to any memory location visible outside its own activation record, including, global, static, or thread-local objects, Memory pointed to by its arguments (even if the arguments are non-const pointers), but excluding out and inout argument's value. and f performs no write accesses to volatile-qualified objects. and f is reproducible.
+ a function f is mostly_functional if The    returned or outputed value ( via  out)  by a call to f depends exclusively on, The values of its direct function arguments,The values of any non-volatile global, static, or thread-local memory observed at the time of the call, The values of any memory locations pointed to by its arguments (provided those locations are not volatile). f performs no write operations to any memory location visible outside its own activation record, including, global, static, or thread-local objects, Memory pointed to by its arguments (even if the arguments are non-const pointers), but excluding out and inout argument's value. and f performs no write accesses to volatile-qualified objects. viewstate and idempotent .
-( basically gnu::pure)
+( basically gnu::pure if no inout is used)

 - purely_functional:
- a function f is purelyfunctional if The  returned or outputed value ( via inout or out) by a call to f depends exclusively on The values of its direct function arguments , and   The values of any non-volatile stable constant  global or static objects observed and   f performs no read operations from non-volatile global, static, or thread-local memory that is mutable and f performs no write operations to any memory location visible outside its own activation record, including Global, static, or thread-local objects and Memory pointed to by its arguments ,even if the arguments are non-const pointers, only the inout and out arguments are modifiable reference like arguments. and f and its callees performs no accesses to volatile-qualified objects. and f is unsequenced.
+ a function f is purelyfunctional if The  returned or outputed value ( via  out) by a call to f depends exclusively on The values of its direct function arguments , and   The values of any non-volatile stable constant  global or static objects observed and   f performs no read operations from non-volatile global, static, or thread-local memory that is mutable and f performs no write operations to any memory location visible outside its own activation record, including Global, static, or thread-local objects and Memory pointed to by its arguments ,even if the arguments are non-const pointers, only the inout and out arguments are modifiable reference like arguments. and f and its callees performs no accesses to volatile-qualified objects. and f is unsequenced  .
- ( basically gnu::const)
+ ( basically gnu::const if no inout is used)